 Next thing you know, you’ll be on the interwebs.

-other spellings: internet, the internet, internets, the internets, interwebs, and the interwebs
+variations: internet, the internet, internets, the internets, interwebs, the interwebs

 ★ "The internets" isn’t about tech - it’s about tone.
 Folks add the "s" out of habit, or to poke fun at modern life. ★